kmiller9393/km-comp-challenge-1/README.md

 -Include a README with the repo that provides a brief overview of the project, and images of both the original comp and your version.
 -Push your final work to github pages

+Submission Details:
+-Place submissions in appropriate tab of the Submission Sheet

 Icon Credits: